 Figure out what your customers respond to

-Chances are, some of your live chat conversations will culminate in a sale, while others won’t.
-And while that could be entirely dependent on elements outside your control, what you can look at is what language, tone, response time, and recommendations have gotten a customer to convert.
+Chances are, some of your live chat conversations will culminate in a sale, while others won't.
+And while that could be entirely dependent on elements outside your control, you can look at what language, tone, response time, and recommendations have gotten a customer to convert.

 Do you see any trends?
 Take notes and implement those practices into future conversations.
-This type of observation will give you a solid idea of how you’re doing and if your live chat offering is performing at its full potential.
+This observation will give you a solid idea of how you're doing and if your live chat offering is performing at its full potential.